Explore investigations and intelligence

 You'll work on real projects to learn about intelligence and conduct investigations through problem-solving, analysis, and applied computer skills that are relevant to the workplace.
 This course will teach you up-to-date knowledge on prevalent subjects, including policing in Australia, and the latest developments in areas such as social and criminal networks, a comprehensive understanding of multiple intelligence systems, the intelligence process, and the art of creative problem-solving.
 Students will develop skills to conduct ethical and lawful investigations and in strategic decision-making based on intelligence.

-This major is for students who wish to work in policing or within a range of government and non-government organisations that use intelligence and conduct investigations, such as police, defence, ASIO, law enforcement, customs, and corrections, as well as investigative positions in tax, insurance, banking, and workplace compliance, information security, and anti-corruption and integrity commissions.
+This major is designed for students interested in careers in government and non-government organisations that use intelligence and conduct investigations.
+These include agencies such as police, defence, ASIO, law enforcement, customs, and corrections, as well as roles in tax, insurance, banking, workplace compliance, information security, and anti-corruption and integrity commissions.

 This course will help you connect with peers and professionals, fostering engaging and respectful discussions with fellow students who are passionate about social justice.
 The experts and industry leaders you'll learn from are dedicated to guiding your career towards your interests.